jamestomasino/boilerplate/README.md

 var analytics = new Analytics ( 'UA-971204-A' );
 ```

+The Analytics class automatically interupts all links that exit your domain to
+immediately track an exit event before navigation.

 ##### Analytics.trackEvent() #####

 Track events in a convenient way that doesn't interfere with bounce rates or